Reye syndrome is sudden (acute) brain damage and liver function problems that do not have a known cause.

 The outcome for those who survive an acute episode may be good.

-Untreated, seizures and coma may be life-threatening.
+When untreated, seizures and coma may be life threatening.

 Go to the emergency room or call the local emergency number (such as 911) immediately if your child has confusion, lethargy, or other mental changes.